 1. A Delightful Overall User Experience

-A good looking and neat eCommerce platform is the first thing that a visitor notices.
-The overall design should look welcoming and attractive to make visitors stay.
-The great strategy would be to keep track of the latest UX design trends and implement the ones that look promising.
+An interactive and neat eCommerce platform is the first thing that a visitor notices.
+The overall design should look welcoming and attractive to help visitors engage better.
+A good approach will be to track the latest UX design trends and implement the ones that look promising.

 That done right, make sure the user can easily browse through the categories, view the product details, and add it to the cart.
 Anything that makes the visitor abandon the cart should be avoided.
-Whether it is the ability to alter the cart, add the address, or to enable a secure payment gateway, every touchpoint of the customer journey should be given consideration.
+Whether it is the ability to alter the cart, add the address, or enable a secure payment gateway, every step of the customer journey should be considered.

-When an individual visits an auto parts eCommerce website, they already have in mind what they are looking for.
-You just need to understand their need without them having to explain much.
+When an individual visits an auto parts eCommerce website, they are likely to have already decided on what to look for or buy.
+You just need to understand their needs without them having to scout much.
 This is possible by infusing the right filters on your product pages.

-Make sure the year, make, and model and warranted related filters are in place.
+Make sure the year, make, model, and warranty-related filters are in place.
 You could also try something like what Euro Car Parts has been doing.
 Their automotive eCommerce platform supports an embedded filter, wherein a visitor can find authentic auto parts by just entering their vehicle registration number.
 This is what the interface looks like.

 Also, focus on making the discovery journey a 3-4 click task, before the results get displayed on the page.
-Or, you could also try implementing a recommendation system that can present existing customers with auto parts that are related to their past purchases.
+You could also try implementing a recommendation system that can present existing customers with auto parts that are related to their past purchases.

 3. An Easygoing On-Site Search

-Do not miss out on embedding an on-site search bar if you wish to create a delightful experience.
+Do not miss out on embedding an on-site search bar if you wish to create a delightful navigation and search experience.
 The better the search experience, the more are the chances of customer retention.
-The simplest of strategies that brands have been embracing nowadays are – Chatbots.
+The simplest of strategies that brands have been embracing nowadays are – chatbots.
 You can easily leverage this technology to make for an overall engaging experience.

 Whenever a user lands on your automotive eCommerce website, the chatbot pop-up should act as a virtual assistant that guides them through.
-Or, a better strategy would be to build a Facebook Messenger bot for your business, owing to its overwhelming popularity.
+You can also build a Facebook Messenger bot for your business, owing to its overwhelming popularity.

 72% of customers would rather learn about a product or service by way of video – Hubspot

-The great part is that you can use these videos for email nurturing and social advertising alike.
+You can also use these videos for email marketing as well as social advertising.
 The acceptable formats for videos include; .mp4 and .webm.
 Here is a complete comparison of the two to help you make a data-driven decision.

 Additionally, you can also use YouTube/Vimeo plugins on your website.
-They will not have a huge dent on the website speed, which is a critical factor to consider.
+They will not have a huge impact on website speed, which is a critical factor to consider.